danian95/InstDocs/docs/source/chem442/manual/familiarization/Gamry1010E.rst

     (excluding the blue/green and orange/red pairs) or anything conductive.
-11. Repeat the CV, but this time, name your file (Output File) RCV-NaCl.DTA.
+11. Repeat the CV, but this time, name your file (Output File) :file:`RCV-NaCl.DTA`.
-12. When complete (remember to press F2), disconnect all electrodes, close Gamry Framework, and turn off the potentiostat.
+12. When complete (remember to press :kbd:`F2`), disconnect all electrodes, close Gamry Framework, and turn off the potentiostat.
-13. Open Gamry Echem Analyst.
+13. Open :program:`Gamry Echem Analyst`.
-14. Click the open button on the toolbar and select both RCV.DTA and RCV-NaCl.DTA.
-You can hold down Ctrl on the keyboard while clicking to select multiple files.
+14. Click the open button on the toolbar and select both :file:`RCV.DTA` and :file:`RCV-NaCl.DTA`.
+You can hold down :kbd:`Ctrl` on the keyboard while clicking to select multiple files.
 Open them separately.
 15. Use the data to answer the questions below and close the software when you are finished.